Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 How Soon after a Stroke Can a Patient Participate in the Aviv Medical Program?

 We recommend waiting three to six months after the stroke to participate in the Aviv Medical Program.
-This time allows the brain’s natural-healing progression to take hold, but even years after suffering a stroke, patients can see significant improvements.
-We’ve seen success in clients who were as many as 10 years into their stroke recovery.
+This time allows the brain’s natural healing progression to take hold.
+However, even years after suffering a stroke, patients can see significant improvements.
+We’ve seen success in clients who were 10 or more years into their stroke recovery.

 Aviv Clinics Is Changing the Lives of Stroke Victims, One Patient at a Time